 - 11.1 Before the attention signal of a flight or within two minutes of finishing or within five minutes of changing into a new boat, whichever is later, a boat may display flag L to signal breakdown or damage to the boat, her sails or injury to her crew and request a delay to the next start.
-She shall proceed as soon as possible to a position just to leeward of the RC signal boat and remain there, unless otherwise directed. - 11.2 The time allowed for repairs will be at the discretion of the RC. - 11.3 After the attention signal of a flight, a match will not be postponed or abandoned due to breakdown unless the breakdown signal was displayed as required by SI 11.1. - 11.4 Except when RRS 62.1(b) applies, failure to effect repairs in the time allowed, or breakdowns after the attention signal shall not be grounds for redress.
-This changes RRS 62.
+She shall proceed as soon as possible to a position just to leeward of the RCV and remain there, unless otherwise directed. - 11.2 The time allowed for repairs will be at the discretion of the RC. - 11.3 After the attention signal of a flight, a match will not be postponed or abandoned due to breakdown unless the breakdown signal was displayed as required by SI 11.1. - 11.4 Except when RRS 61.4(b)(2 or 3) applies, failure to effect repairs in the time allowed, or breakdowns after the attention signal shall not be grounds for redress.
+This changes RRS 61.1(a) and 61.4(b)(1).